mkitt/mkitt.net/src/markdown/objective.md

 ## Objective

-To build engaging, innovative applications within a team environment of passionate individuals.
-Continue to grow knowledge and experiment around all forms of programming practices.
+To develop engaging, innovative applications within a team environment of passionate individuals.
+Continued knowledge growth and experimentations around all forms of programming practices and language understanding.